PETGreen/YOLOv3_TensorRT/README.md

 # YOLOv3_TensorRT
-A project to faster YOLOv3.
+A project to create a faster YOLOv3.